wjbuttoniv/Windows-Defender-Scans/README.md

 - Choosing "Scan options" on the "Virus and Threat Protection" page signifies your intent to customize the scan.
    ![Scan Options](https://github.com/wjbuttoniv/Windows-Defender-Scans/blob/main/Windows%20Defender%20Scans/Pasted%20image%2020231031103948.png?raw=true)

-- Opting for the "Custom Scan" mode allows you to tailor the scan to your needs.
+- "Custom Scan" mode allows you to tailor the scan to your needs.
    ![Custom Scan](https://github.com/wjbuttoniv/Windows-Defender-Scans/blob/main/Windows%20Defender%20Scans/Pasted%20image%2020231031103948.png?raw=true)

 - A file explorer window will open, enabling you to select a directory.
 In this example, we choose the "Downloads" folder from the directory tree on the left of File Explorer.